 After another bumpy ride for 4hrs, we finally started coming into desert terrain, camels becoming the mode of transporting goods instead of cattle or donkeys.
 Bikaner wasn’t somewhere I knew about, its famous for a fort, veterinary facilities and a government run camel farm.

-The Narendra Bhawan Hotel was home to the last reigning maharajah of Bikaner.
+The Narendra Bhawan Hotel was home to the last reigning Maharajah of Bikaner.
 We were serenaded by a bugler on arrival, 1920’s jazz music wafting through the air and a real feel of art deco style.
 The interior was like a museum, artifacts everywhere and the art deco theme continued, but with an Indian style too.
 My room was stunning, art deco furniture and features.
 The water bottles were glass and the hotel prides itself on recycling, avoiding plastics and saving energy.
-The only negative point was that although there is a rooftop infinity pool, there were only 3 double sunbed cabanas.
+The only negative point was that although there is a rooftop infinity pool, there were only three double sunbed cabanas.
 We had a short hotel inspection and each room got more impressive.
 Still all 1920’s in style, but very chic colour schemes and furniture designed to portray the era, but not antique.
 Stunning wall hangings lined the corridors, pictures containing old silver hairbrushes, old photographs, perfume bottles, lockets and vintage copies of classic books and even Encyclopedia Britannica volumes perched in a decorative way.

-At 5.30pm we were met by 3 enclosed jeeps and set off on our sunset safari.
+At 5.30pm we were met by three enclosed jeeps and set off on our sunset safari.
 We came off road to what would normally be desert and sand dunes but was still quite green due to the recent rains.
 There were massive electric pylons as far as the eye could see.
 This ruined the sunset photos but is good for the local villagers who now have electricity, though not fresh water yet.
-Standards over the last ten years have improved the quality of life and things like tourists & infrastructure are helping.
+Standards over the last ten years have improved the quality of life and things like tourists and infrastructure are helping.
 The fact that there are now excursions in these more rural areas, employing local people and training young people to give them a career in tourism is great to see.
-The safari ended at a dinner under the stars.
+The safari ended with dinner under the stars.
 Rows of tables set in a horseshoe around a small, low, stage, with rope lighting separating the levels.
-Four musicians and two ornately dressed ladies entertained us with music and dances, including the fire dance in 7 bowls balanced precariously on one dancers head, as she swirled, danced and even balanced on knives and nails.
+Four musicians and two ornately dressed ladies entertained us with music and dances, including the fire dance with seven bowls balanced precariously on one dancers head, as she swirled, danced and even balanced on knives and nails.
 Dinner started with chips, then some tandoori chicken and fish, then soup, then a buffet of curries.
 At the end, we were shown around by the manager and given a tour of some of the tented camp sleeping option.

 We visited Bikaner Fort the next day next, which was only about 5mins from our hotel.
-Just before it opened at ten, there was a commotion in the entrance and a parade arrived, Indian bagpipes and drums and ladies giving out garlands, then decorated camels arrived & apparently it was world Tourism Day!
+Just before it opened at ten, there was a commotion in the entrance and a parade arrived, Indian bagpipes and drums and ladies giving out garlands, then decorated camels arrived and apparently it was world Tourism Day!
 We had photos taken with various dignitaries, much to our amusement.
 Bikaner Fort was much smaller than Jodhpur, but exquisite and equally impressive.
 The dryness of the area has helped preserve the colourful paintings, mosaics, inlaid glass and intricately carved woodwork.
 We only had an hour, longer could easily have been spent there.
 On exiting, the carnival atmosphere was still going on.
 More people had arrived, including a TV crew and a gentleman with his beard in a hair net.
 Within seconds we were given the spectacle of him unravelling his beard, passing it along us on both sides, until it was fully extended.
 I can’t say it smelt that nice, but the film crew enjoyed filming our discomfort!

 Journey to Jaipur

 A long journey to Jaipur was ahead, approx. 7hrs, so we headed off along a reasonably good highway, much better than the previous day.
 Stopping briefly for lunch, we then broke the journey at Fatehpur, a town with lots of ornate, abandoned Haveli, or manor houses.
-The old owners still own the property, but can’t afford to renovate or repair, so leave empty hoping better times will come.
+The old owners still own the property, but can’t afford to renovate or repair, so leave itempty hoping better times will come.
 Sad to see such elegant houses fall into ruin.

-Then it was resuming our journey to Jaipur.
-The scenery along the journey was enough to keep from being bored.
+Then resumed our journey to Jaipur.
+The scenery along the journey was enough to keep us from being bored.
 The traffic of colourful lorries, with tassels and garlands for good luck, carrying everything from livestock bouncing along, sacks piled higher than the sides, some with people balanced atop, to huge bulging lorries of crops… the full-size lorry cab being almost engulfed.
-Camels, donkeys, water buffalo all pulling carts and goods, motorbikes with whole families squeezed on & their shopping.
+Camels, donkeys, water buffalo all pulling carts and goods, motorbikes with whole families squeezed on carrying their shopping.
 The constant sound of horns blaring, not being aggressive, but just to let others know you’re there.
 Crops being picked, mostly by colourful sari clad women, piles of haystacks waiting to be collected.
 Desert turned greener as we sped along the dual carriageway, still having to dodge the occasional kamikaze cow.
 A few carcasses were spotted, surprisingly few considering the number of cows around.
-Markets with fruit & get brightly displayed, food stalls and sellers with mobile sweets and snacks line the streets, oblivious to our passing.
+Markets with fruit and veg brightly displayed, food stalls and sellers with mobile sweets and snacks line the streets, oblivious to our passing.
 The people and children who do spot us, look curious, but smile and wave and you get one back.

 We arrived into Jaipur around 7pm, too late to go out to a local restaurant sadly, so dinner was had in the hotel restaurant.
 The hotel is another converted Maharajah lodge, just on the outskirts of town, with a small pool that looked inviting in the evening, but not appealing in the morning light, didn’t look too clean.
 Breakfast was a buffet, with tea/coffee etc out of a machine, not what we’d become used to!
 It was our last full day in India, so we first visited the city museum and photographed the stunning Pink Palace, then visited the peaceful Astrology gardens.
-It was fascinating to see huge sun dials/pillars all set geometrically perfect for all the star signs.
+It was fascinating to see huge sun dials/pillars set geometrically perfectly for all the star signs.
 Jaipur old town still retained the hustle and chaos that I remembered from 30 years ago, but the new town is full of modern shopping malls, new highways and homes.

 Lunch was at another gorgeous Maharajah converted palace, with a huge pool, gardens and lots of intricate corridors weaving around the property.
 We were led to a small seating area, brought champagne and snacks.
-Thinking this was a bit odd for lunch, we tucked in anyway…. only to be taken through to the palatial dining hall and given a 4-course meal!
+Thinking this was a bit odd for lunch, we tucked in anyway…. only to be taken through to the palatial dining hall and given a four-course meal!
 It was Joseph’s birthday the next day and the hotel even provided a cake!
 After this huge meal, we set off to visit Amber Fort, about 15 minutes drive outside of town, past a huge lake.
-Buses can’t climb up the narrow streets, so we transferred into 4 rickety jeeps to save us hiking up to the entrance.
+Buses can’t climb up the narrow streets, so we transferred into four rickety jeeps to save us hiking up to the entrance.
 There was a festival that was due to start the following day, but people were already queuing up to get their spaces secure, as free food was on offer for the devotees.
 Amber Fort is a huge hilltop, pink sandstone building, with lots of Moghul minarets, pillars, courtyards, gardens and places of worship.
 Left to wander, it was fascinating to people watch, such colourful sari clad women, children running around and even an angularly faced model having a photo shoot.